Skip to Main Content

 Some publications are twice in my ORCID record

 If works are added from multiple sources or added manually, they are automatically grouped together when they have a common identifier, like a DOI.
 In your private ORCID record you will see 'Preferred source (of x)' at the bottom of the record.
-You can set the preferred source, by clicking 'Make preferred source'.
+By default, the oldest versions is shown, but you can select another source, by clicking 'Make preferred source'.
+We advice to choose a source with a green checkmark, like Crossref or EUR & Erasmus MC Research Information Portal.

 If the works are not grouped together, because they have different or no identifiers, you can group them together manually: